 - Show Operation

-Our equipment stock is extensive and mainly comprises modern fixtures from ETC Lighting and Selecon.
-We operate an industry-stand ETC Ion in the Speech Hall and a ETC Congo Junior in the studio for ease of training.
-We work closely with outside professional designers and technicians who share their expertise with our students.
+The equipment we use is extensive but mainly comprises fixtures from ETC Lighting and Selecon, investment in modern technologies gives students access to industry standard equipment.
+We operate an ETC Ion in the Speech Hall and a ETC Nomad in the VCT over sACN networks.
+In a drive to increase sustainability, our drama studios use low powered LED lights and our larger venues are currently making the switch.
+We work closely with outside professional designers and technicians who help educate our students.

 - Microphones and mic placement